 It’s very straightforward to set up and use, which is excellent.
 You can also set up automations – this is great for continuing to grow your marketing campaigns.

-Kartra also has an easy-to-use form builder.
+Kartra also has an easy-to-use form builder for marketers.
 If you need to create a form for your customers or users to fill in, they’ve got you covered.

 You can easily add, edit, and remove fields as necessary, as well as play around with the design.
 You can choose from single opt-in or double opt-in (double opt-in requires them to follow a link that is automatically emailed to them once they click ‘submit’).